 Projects we are working on and developing

-THE LIBRARY AND ARCHIVES
+THE LIBRARY AND ARCHIVE

-The TIERGARTENSTRASSE 4 ASSOCIATION Library and Archive is open by appointment.
+The TIERGARTENSTRASSE 4 ASSOCIATION Library and Archive

 The Post 1945 book collection catalogue can now be accessed from the link below.
-It is intended that the other collections of the Association will be subsequently added to this online database.

 The library of the Association is located in Wiesenstrasse 16, Berlin and consists of around 18,000 volumes in German, English, Polish, French, Italian.
 The library is catalogued on the library software package, Faust.
 Members of the Association have collected the library over the last 30 years.
 The post war library collection broadly covers the subject matter of the Holocaust, Nazi war crimes and the Nazi period with a specific focus on: concentration camps, death camps, euthanasia, eugenics and racial hygiene, war crimes trials and forced labour.
-The library also encompasses a large collection of pre 1945 books, journals and newspapers related to eugenics, racial hygiene, German nationalism and anti Semitism.
+The library also encompasses a large collection of pre 1945 books, journals and newspapers related to eugenics, racial hygiene, German nationalism and antisemitism.
 The library collection of the Association is currently growing by about 700 items per year.

 To support the research activities of the Association, we have over 1 million digital copies of documents, investigations and war crimes trials.
-This includes full copies of the British Belsen, Neuengamme and Ravensbruck and their sub camps trials and investigations from 1945 to 1947.
-Also full copies of the US Dachau concentration camp trial program, 1945 to 1947 encompassing approximately 300 trials and investigations of Dachau, Mauthausen, Flossenburg, Nordhausen, Dachau and Buchenwald and their sub camps.
+This includes full copies of the British Belsen, Neuengamme and Ravensbrück and their sub camps trials and investigations from 1945 to 1947.
+Also full copies of the US Dachau concentration camp trial program, 1945 to 1947 encompassing approximately 300 trials and investigations of Dachau, Mauthausen, Flossenbürg, Nordhausen, Dachau and Buchenwald and their sub camps.
 Also the Hadamar and Malmady trials.
-In addition, full copies of US untried cases in relation to concentration camps, the holocaust and euthanasia.
-Also the five US Nuremburg trials related to our research topics: Doctors trial, RuSHA trial, Pohl trial, Einsatzgruppe trial, and Milch trial.
+In addition, full copies of US untried cases in relation to concentration camps, the Holocaust and euthanasia.
+Also the five US Nuremberg trials related to our research topics: Doctors trial, RuSHA trial, Pohl trial, Einsatzgruppe trial, and Milch trial.
 The Association also has copies of document files related to the Nuremberg trials and other sundry collections put together for those trials.
 In addition, concentration camp documents such as copies of the death books from Mauthausen, Dachau and Flossenbürg concentration camps.
 From Poland we have full copies of amongst others the Polish trials of Artur Gresier, Albert Forster, Rudolf Höss, Auschwitz, Amon Göth and Hans Biebow.
 Also Polish investigations of euthanasia in Nazi occupied Poland.

 We continue to collect archive material related to our research topics: euthanasia, gas vans, Sonderkommando 1005, Aktion Reinhardt camps, Kulmhof and the Warthegau from German, Austrian and Polish archives.
 The collection is currently growing by approximately 50,000 pages per year.